-Waitangi Day - Planeta.com
+Waitangi Day

 Photo

-New Zealand (Aotearoa) marks the signing of the Treaty of Waitangi on Gebruary 6, 1840.
+New Zealand (Aotearoa) marks the signing of the Treaty of Waitangi on February 6, 1840.
 The day was first officially commemorated in 1934 and it has been a public holiday since 1974.

 2020